johnwcowan/pdp8x/arch.md

 the 0x0004 bit is called the RL (rotate left) bit, and the 0x0002 bit is called the RT (rotate twice) bit.

- * If the 0x0800 bit if IR is 1,
+ * If the 0x0800 bit of IR is 1,
-   then set the 16 least significant bits of AC to the 16 most significant bits of M[PC], and the 16 most significant bits of AC to the most significant bit of M[PC].
+   then set the 16 least significant bits of AC to IMM, and the 16 most significant bits of AC to the sign bit of IMM.
    The assembler mnemonic is IMA (immediate to AC).
    This instruction has no PDP-8 equivalent.